Did you upload at OCA, Did you send a problem report to MS, Have you thought

 Did you try Verifier (type it in Start Run).
 This is strict error checking

-for drivers (so drivers are slow).
+(so drivers are slow).
 However it may catch errors before they

 are otherwise caught and give you a module name.